1. FORMATION AND ACCEPTANCE

 8.1 Insurance

-Terna may, at its discretion, maintain insurance coverage for the Hardware.
-Any such insurance is maintained for Terna’s own benefit only and shall not limit Customer’s obligations, liability, or risk allocation under this Agreement, nor create any right for Customer to claim directly under such insurance.
+Terna may, at its discretion, maintain insurance coverage for Hardware.
+Any such insurance is maintained for Terna’s own benefit only and does not limit Customer’s obligations, liability or risk allocation under this Agreement, nor create any right for Customer to claim directly under such insurance.

 8.2 Customer Responsibility for Loss or Damage